JarryShaw/PyPCAPKit/examples/benchmark/README.rst

 Engine Benchmark Suite
 ======================

-A containerised benchmark that produces the engine speed table in the project ``README.rst`` -- the whole table, every supported Python version, in one run.
+A containerised benchmark that produces the engine speed table in the project docs, ``docs/source/index.rst`` -- the whole table, every supported Python version, in one run.
 One command, on any machine with Docker, and the output is two paste-ready reStructuredText snippets:

 .. code-block:: shell